-As part of an application for authorisation, the Central Bank reviews both the proposed corporate governance structures and the individuals who are to be appointed to key roles within the (re)insurance undertaking.
-This is to ensure that the undertaking has the necessary people, skills, processes and structures to successfully manage its (re)insurance business.
+As part of an application for authorisation, the Central Bank reviews both the proposed corporate governance structures and the individuals who are to be appointed to key roles within the insurance and reinsurance undertaking.
+This is to ensure that the undertaking has the necessary people, skills, processes and structures to successfully manage its insurance and reinsurance business.

 All proposed directors and senior management will have to apply to the Central Bank for prior approval to act as part of the Central Bank's Fitness and Probity regime.
-Forty-eight senior positions are prescribed as pre-approval controlled functions (PCFs), including the positions of director, head of finance and head of compliance.
+Forty-six senior positions are prescribed as pre-approval controlled functions (PCFs), including the positions of director, head of finance and head of compliance.
 PCFs are a subset of Controlled Functions (CFs) - in other words PCFs are by definition also CFs.